laphisboy/Vision/Implementation/README.md

 2. Uses CIFAR-10 (but will work with imagewoof if time allows)
 3. Implemetation allows switching from shortcut type 'A', 'B', and 'mine' which I tried making
 4. Work on Colab

+## CAM
+1. Tried using ResNet18 with 'B' shortcut
+2. The a layer in the last BuildingBlock has its stride altered from 2 to 1 to maintain mapping resolution as 14 x 14
+3. Work on Colab